It’s safe to say that I had no idea of what to expect when I began backpacking Kyrgyzstan for the World Nomad Games.

-Ashlyam fu: A popular market dish served cold with a spicy broth, vegetables and two types of noodle – one of which is made out of starch.
+Ashlyam fu: A popular market dish served cold with a spicy broth, vegetables, and two types of noodles – one of which is made out of starch.

 As a side note – the tap water in Bishkek is allegedly drinkable, although you may want to avoid drinking water in other parts of the country.